1. Maternal vaccines can protect two people in one shot

 9. They prevent illness in stages of life when illness can hit the hardest

 By design, maternal vaccines are important for preventing diseases that disproportionately affect infants and pregnant women.
 A child’s first days and months of life are the most vulnerable with roughly 75% of under-five deaths occurring in year one, mostly in low- and middle-income countries.
 Among other complications, certain infectious diseases are particularly dangerous in infancy—including tetanus, pertussis, sepsis, meningitis, pneumonia, and severe respiratory disease due to RSV and GBS to name a few.
-Pregnant women are also at increased risk of severe illness if infected by certain pathogens, including influenza virus.
+Pregnant women are also at increased risk of severe illness if infected by certain pathogens, including influenza virus and COVID-19.
 Although not all diseases are preventable through maternal immunization, we’re working across the maternal vaccine development-to-adoption continuum at PATH to address some of the most important diseases that are.

 10. They’ve a lot of good yet to do

 Unlike interventions at the pinnacle of their potential, maternal immunization is just getting started.
 Diseases have yet to be tackled—additional evidence yet to be generated—maternal vaccines yet to be licensed—global and country decisions yet to be made—delivery platforms yet to be established—champions yet to be mobilized—women and children yet to be served—and lives yet to be saved.
 This may seem like a lot to do, but at PATH we prefer to think of it as having a lot to gain.
 So, what’s next to do?
-A new roadmap from our Advancing Maternal Immunization collaboration has some ideas.
+A roadmap from our Advancing Maternal Immunization collaboration has some ideas.
 Long story short, by coming together now as a global health community across geographies and sectors to overcome remaining hurdles, we can help maternal immunization someday reach its full potential and enable more mothers and infants to live in better health.

 - A roadmap for advancing RSV maternal immunization